Acinetobacter baumannii: Efflux pumps

 Efflux pumps are protein machines that use energy to pump antibiotics and other small molecules that get into the bacterial cytoplasm and the periplasmic space out of the cell.
 By constantly pumping antibiotics out of the cell, bacteria can increase the concentration of a given antibiotic required to kill them or inhibit their growth when the target of the antibiotic is inside the bacterium.
 A. baumannii is known to have two major efflux pumps which decrease its susceptibility to antimicrobials.
 The first, AdeB, has been shown to be responsible for aminoglycoside resistance.
 The second, AdeDE, is responsible for efflux of a wide range of substrates, including tetracycline, chloramphenicol, and various carbapenems.
 Many other efflux pumps have been implicated in A. baumannii resistant strains.

 Small RNA

 Bacterial small RNAs are noncoding RNAs that regulate various cellular processes.
 Three sRNAs, AbsR11, AbsR25, and AbsR28, have been experimentally validated in the MTCC 1425 (ATCC15308) strain, which is a (multidrug-resistant) strain showing resistance to 12 antibiotics.
 AbsR25 sRNA could play a role in the efflux pump regulation and drug resistance.

 Beta-lactamase

 A. baumannii has been shown to produce at least one beta-lactamase, which is an enzyme responsible for cleaving the four-atom lactam ring typical of beta-lactam antibiotics.
 Beta-lactam antibiotics are structurally related to penicillin, which inhibits synthesis of the bacterial cell wall.
 The cleaving of the lactam ring renders these antibiotics harmless to the bacteria.
-A. baumannii have been observed to express beta-lactamases known as Acinetobacter-derived cephalosporinases (ADCs), which are class C beta-lactamases.
-In addition, the beta-lactamase OXA-51, a class D beta-lactamase, has been observed in A. baumannii, found to be flanked by insertion sequences, suggesting it was acquired by horizontal gene transfer.
+A. baumannii have been observed to express two intrinsic beta-lactamases: an Acinetobacter-derived cephalosporinase (ADC), which is class C beta-lactamase, and an OXA-51-like beta-lactamase, belonging to class D.